 Skip Nav

-The Illinois Journal of Law, Technology & Policy
+University of Illinois Journal of Law, Technology & Policy

 The Illinois Journal of Law, Technology & Policy (JLTP) is a biannual peer-reviewed law journal, established at the University of Illinois in 2001.
 JLTP’s mission is to publish pieces on new technologies that raise important policy questions in both foreign and domestic jurisdictions, and to discuss the laws, regulations, and policies that affect technological development and innovation.